rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

       cidrSelector: 0.0.0.0/0
 ```

-as you can notice the egress.cidrSelector, allows the access only to the 8.8.8.8 IP and deny the rest of IPs (0.0.0.0/0).
+As you can notice, the egress.cidrSelector allows access only to the 8.8.8.8 IP and denies the rest of the IPs (0.0.0.0/0).

 * Apply this Egress Firewall rule in the namespace egress-fw-test